MediaComem/comem-webdev/subjects/linux/README.md

 #### The shadow files

-Both `/etc/passwd` and `/etc/group` must be **readable by anyone** on a Linux system, because they are used to perform the translation from username to UID and from group name to GID.
+Both `/etc/passwd` and `/etc/group` must be **readable by anyone** on a Linux system, because they are used by many programs to perform the translation from username to UID and from group name to GID.

 It is therefore bad practice to store passwords in these files, even encrypted or hashed.
-Any user might copy them to a separate, more powerful infrastructure and attempt to brute-force them.
+Any user might copy them and attempt a brute-force attack (which could be done on a separate, dedicated infrastructure).

 Therefore, the corresponding shadow files exist: